top of page

 Do cameras need to be turned on in the sessions?

 For safety and safeguarding reasons, cameras should be on during sessions.
-We understand some people feel nervous at first — we help everyone ease in gently and ensure every participant feels welcome.
+We understand some people feel nervous at first — we help everyone ease in gently and ensure every participant feels comfortable and welcome.

 Who delivers the sessions?

-Each session is led by a professionally qualified and registered therapist, including:
+Each session is led by professionally qualified and registered therapists, including:

 • Counsellors (BACP)